AT&T says it will be the first carrier to sell LG smartwatch

 "Because the LG G Watch works with so many of our Android smartphones, it should be a wearable device that appeals to a wide array of consumers," Jeff Bradley, senior vice president of devices at AT&T, said in a statement.

-"Its ability to anticipate your schedule and traveling needs will help you plan your schedule more efficiently while on-the-go."
+"Its ability to anticipate your schedule and travelling needs will help you plan your schedule more efficiently while on-the-go."

-The announcement also comes as rumors swirl about the specifications on Apple Inc's smartwatch, which has yet to be announced, but is expected as early as October.
+The announcement also comes as rumours swirl about the specifications on Apple Inc's smartwatch, which has yet to be announced, but is expected as early as October.

 (Reporting By Marina Lopes.
 Editing by Andre Grenon)